UKVI interview information for prospective students

 During your interview, a UKVI member of staff will ask you about your course, where you want to study and your reasons for studying in the UK.
 The report of the interview will be sent to the entry clearance officer who makes the decision on your Student application.
 The entry clearance officer must be satisfied that you are a ‘genuine student’, and that your English language ability is at the correct level, otherwise you might be called for a further interview and/or your entry clearance application may be refused.

-The key areas you need to think about
+These are some key areas you may wish to think about:

-Ability to speak English: if you are unable to communicate in English, you will be refused immediately.
+Ability to speak English: if you are unable to communicate in English, your application will be refused immediately.